bigolu/sumo-presentation/README.md

 Enter the directory for any given demo and run the `run.sh` or `run.py` script.

 ## Thanks
-Made with the help of tutorials found [here](http://sumo.dlr.de/wiki/Tutorials).
+Made with the tutorials found [here](http://sumo.dlr.de/wiki/Tutorials).